Step-by-Step Deadfire Modding Tutorial and Tools

 “ItemModsIDs”: [“dec577b7-e428-4811-aa78-7a709ba85d96”, “6aec3a8e-5d9f-40c5-8578-5ecb800df268”],

 That’s it!
-Now you have a new great sword that have new status effects.
-Use the console command to test your new item since it needs another article to add your new item in a store.
-You could put more enchantments if you want.
-However, I haven’t test the maximum item mods an item could have.
+Now you have a new greatsword with new status effects.
+Use the console command to test your new item, as adding it to a store would require a separate tutorial.
+Feel free to add more enchantments if you’d like.
+However, I haven’t tested the maximum number of item mods an item can have.

-Hopefully, now you could create simple mods from this short tutorial.
-If you have any question, please, don’t hesitate to ask.
-Or, you could also join the official modding thread on Obsidian forum that I put the link before.
+Hopefully, with this short tutorial, you can now create simple mods.
+If you have any questions, don’t hesitate to ask.
+Alternatively, you can also join the official modding thread on the Obsidian forum, which I’ve linked earlier.

-You could also download my mods on Nexus site to see an example of new item modding that I create.
-If this kind of tutorial is interesting for many players, I’ll continue the tutorial for the advanced part like creating new status effects or introducing new gameplay rules like what I’ve done for my Difficulty Mod.
+You can also download my mods on Nexus site to see an example of new item modding that I’ve created.
+If this kind of tutorial interests many players, I’ll continue with more advanced topics, such as creating new status effects or introducing new gameplay rules, similar to what I did with my Difficulty Mod.
 Cheers!

 Yabes Elia